schwering/shared-autofill/README.md

 In more detail: if an autofill's origin is ...
 * `https://merchant.example`, then
-  - `name` and `exp` may be autofilled because of the same-origin clause
+  - `name` and `exp` may be autofilled because of the same-origin clause;
-  - `num` and `cvc` may be autofilled because their inherited policies enable `shared-autofill` on `https://psp.example`
+  - `num` and `cvc` may be autofilled because their inherited policies enable `shared-autofill` on `https://psp.example`;
-  - `account` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin because either `shared-autofill`
+  - `account` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin;
 * `https://psp.example`, then
-  - `name` and `exp` may be autofilled because the default allowlist enables `shared-autofill` in the top-level document
+  - `name` and `exp` may be autofilled because the default allowlist enables `shared-autofill` in the top-level document;
-  - `num` and `cvc` may be autofilled because of the same-origin clause
+  - `num` and `cvc` may be autofilled because of the same-origin clause;
-  - `account` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin
+  - `account` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin;
 * `https://ads.example`, then
-  - `name` and `exp` may be autofilled because the default allowlist enables `shared-autofill` in the top-level document
+  - `name` and `exp` may be autofilled because the default allowlist enables `shared-autofill` in the top-level document;
-  - `num` and `cvc` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin
+  - `num` and `cvc` must not be autofilled because the inherited policy disallows `shared-autofill` and they're cross-origin;
-  - `account` may be autofilled because of the same-origin clause
+  - `account` may be autofilled because of the same-origin clause.

 Since `shared-autofill` is only a necessary condition, the browser can impose further restrictions on when to autofill a form control in a cross-origin frame.
 For example, it may exclude credit card numbers from cross-origin autofills, or it may decide not to autofill across frames altogether.